eigenhombre/llbb/README.md

     $ du -hs hello
      36K	hello

-In comparison, a "hello world" Clojure überjar on my machine is 3.3 MB.
+In comparison, a "hello world" Clojure überjar on my machine is 3.3 MB, nearly 100 times larger.

 Note that the output of the program is "compiled into" the binary program: